 Tape sensor Setup

 First we glue the tape (with black and white stripes) on our rotating part.
 If both ends of the tape would come perfectly together we would have no zero pulses per revolution, which is an indication of a start position.
 If we don't have the information about the start position, the angle would be different at every start of the measurement.

 On the picture above we can see the transition point of the tape - we use that as the Zero pulse.
 This is an indication of a new revolution so the angle will start all the time at this position - angle information related to a shaft will be the same.

-Turn the knob to the left end, and slowly start turning to the right (clockwise).
-First there will be no output, as the sensor is not triggering.
+Turn the knob to the left end, and slowly start turning it to the right (clockwise).
+First there will be no output, as the sensor will not be triggering.
 After further adjustment, the output will start.

 Image 70: Adjusting trigger levels with desire to get reliable pulses